Weekly Australian Dollar Forecast: Continuing to Track Broad Risk Appetite

 Fundamental Forecast for the Australian Dollar: Neutral

-- The Japanese Yen has been one of the better performing currencies since the start of 2020, largely due to the safe haven demand offered by the highly liquid currency during the coronavirus pandemic.
+- The Australian.
+Dollar has been one of the best performing currencies since the end of March, when risk aversion bottomed out, so to speak.

-- Resiliency by the Japanese Yen in pairs like EUR/JPY, GBP/JPY, and USD/JPY bode well for the future – despite near-term reversals.
+- Last week was just the third time since the third week of March that the Australian Dollar lost ground.

-- The IG Client Sentiment Index suggests that retail traders moderating their Yen positioning.
+- The IG Client Sentiment Index suggests that Australian Dollar positioning is neutralizing.

 Australian Dollar Week in Review